What defines the “best anime” of all time?

 It’s this one element that I love most about Shiki.
 One of the best horrors of all time.

 On one hand, Hinamatsuri will make you burst out laughing for its ridiculous comedy.

 On the other hand, the anime will bring you close to crying and weeping.

-Out of all the anime I’ve watched, so few can manage to express comedy and “sadness” so well without fucking up the other.
+Out of all the anime I’ve watched, so few can manage to express comedy and “sadness” so well without effing up the other.

 That’s what makes Hinamatsuri special for me.

 Dragons living alongside humans isn’t creative in of itself.
 But the way the anime executes this concept and turns it into hilarious comedy, along with “slice of life” elements is interesting.